c-tous/cardiac-diffusion-MRI/README.md

 # cardiac-diffusion-MRI
-Diffusion weighted imaging in the heart
+Diffusion weighted and tensor imaging in the heart (myocardium)